sprusr/sprusr.github.io/list.md

 * [Free Software Foundation](http://www.fsf.org/) - campaigning for free software

-## Random
+## Tools

-Things that are worth knowing about the existance of.
+Handy things that are worth knowing about the existance of.

+* [Habitica](https://habitica.com/) - an RPG for your life, motivation to get tasks done
 * [Textsmili.es](http://textsmili.es/) - text face generator